 This also an excellent way to build some privacy into your space as the stone wall and fireplace will serve as a privacy screen to block unwanted views.

-5 Make it Double-Sided
+5 Make The Fireplace Double-Sided

-Going a step further than incorporating a fireplace into an exterior wall, you could make it double-sided and incorporate it into a wall that is shared by both the interior and the exterior of a home.
+Going a step further than incorporating a fireplace into an exterior wall, you could make it a double-sided fireplace and incorporate it into a wall that is shared by both the interior and the exterior of a home.

 If you have an outdoor pavilion or a covered deck built off of the home (and that shares a wall with the home), then a built-in, double-sided fireplace can be enjoyed on both the inside and the outside of the home.
 You’re truly maximizing its use and appeal.